kettle11/devserver/README.md

 ```

 ## Usage
 Open a command line and navigate to the directory you'd like to host then run:
 ```
 devserver
 ```

-Visit https://localhost:8000 to see your hosted content.
+Visit http://localhost:8000 to see your hosted content.

+## Options
+`--https`   Enables https with an insecure self-signed certificate.
+`--address` Pass an address like "127.0.0.1:8080" or "localhost:8000" to change the address the server will host on.
+`--help`    Explains available options.